-Name: Prof. Steve Yearley
+Name: Prof Martin Hogg

-Job title: IASH Director
+Job title: Head of School

-School/service/unit: Institute for Advanced Studies in the Humanities
+School/service/unit: School of Law

-D. An Impact Assessment should be carried out if any of the following apply to the policy/practice, if it:
+D. An Impact Assessment should be carried out if any if the following apply to the policy/practice, if it:

-- affects primary or high-level functions of the University yes - is relevant to the promotion of equality (in terms of the Public Sector Equality Duty 'needs' as set out in the Policy and Guidance)? yes - It is one which interested parties could reasonably expect the University to have carried out an EqIA? yes
+- affects primary or high level functions of the University- Yes - is relevant to the promotion of equality (in terms of the Public Sector Equality Duty 'needs' as set out in the Policy and Guidance)?
+Yes - It is one which interested parties could reasonably expect the University to have carried out an EqIA? - Yes